 After developing a safety protocol for your customers and experiences, you need to make sure your employees are aware.
 To make the protocols effective, they need to be trained and feel comfortable with the new regulations.
 You can only create a safe environment for both the employees as customers if they know how to comply with the guidelines.

-To avoid larger groups together, facilitate an online webinar or e-learning program where employees can become familiar with the protocols.
 Host Q&A sessions and aim for minimising the risks of an unsafe situation.
 Don’t hesitate to invest in this as your staff will be responsible for communicating this to customers during their experience.
 They are essential in creating a safe travel experience.

 4. Verify your practices